gitnix/College-Event-Website/README.md

 *Run the sql from the sql files located in the mysql_proc folder in the database to create the tables and procedures necessary

-*Navigate to directory of app and type 'python app.py' in terminal
+*In the terminal or command prompt navigate to directory of app and type 'python app.py' in terminal

 ##Enjoy!